odunlemi/r-logs/r-log/r1-log.md

 More in the [resources](./resources.md#css-layouts) tab.

 Working on*: an interactive guide to flexbox and course assignments - [Josh w. comeau's guide](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox/) & [Foundation css exercises](https://github.com/odunlemi/css-exercises/tree/main/foundations/flex)

+## R1D6 - Sep.
+13, 2025
+Flexbox is one of the many different layout algorithms, officially known as layout modes, in CSS.
+Each layout mode is its own sub-language within CSS.
+The default layout mode is the Flow layout but we can opt into flexbox by changing the display property on the parent container.

+> When we flip `display` to `flex`, we create a **“flex formatting context”**.
+This means that, by default, all children will be positioned according to the Flexbox layout algorithm.

+> Each layout algorithm is designed to solve a specific problem.
+The default **“Flow”** layout is meant to create digital documents; it's essentially the Microsoft Word layout algorithm.
+Headings and paragraphs stack vertically as blocks, while things like text, links, and images sit inconspicuously within these blocks.

+> So, what problem does Flexbox solve?
+Flexbox is all about arranging a group of items in a row or column, and giving us a ridiculous amount of control over the distribution and alignment of those items.
+As the name suggests, Flexbox is all about flexibility.
+We can control whether items grow or shrink, how the extra space is distributed, and more.

+This is the basic mental model for understanding flexbox, picked up Josh W. Comeau's guide along with tons of examples.

+More in the [resources](./resources.md#css-layouts) tab.

+Worked on: a page layout solution - https://codepen.io/odunlemi/pen/jEbjpqp and my personal landing [page](https://odunlemi.github.io/)